cadobe/bison/README.md

 # BISON : BM25-weighted Self-Attention Network for Multi-Fields Document Search
-This is the impletement of paper BISON : BM25-weighted Self-Attention Network for Multi-Fields Document Search.
-Take MS Marco Document Ranking task as an example.
+This is the impletement of paper BISON : BM25-weighted Self-Attention Network for Multi-Fields Document Search https://arxiv.org/abs/2007.05186.
+Taking MS Marco Document Ranking task as an example.

 ## Getting Started
 This version is built with a distributed training with horovod approach